-Once the joint was assembled, it was subjected to curing, according to the following the procedure:
+Once the joint was assembled, it was subjected to curing, according to the following procedure:

-- 2-hour subjecting under a load of 0.20 MPa, at a temperature of 26±1°C and humidity of 41±1%, - hold at a temperature of 150±1°C for 10 minutes (Fig. 2), - cooling at 26±1°C for 1 hour.
+- 2-hour subjecting under a load of 0.20 MPa, at a temperature of 26±1 °C and humidity of 41±1 %, - hold at a temperature of 150±1 °C for 10 minutes (Fig. 2), - cooling at 26±1 °C for 1 hour.

-During curing, the joints were heat-treated at elevated temperature to accelerate and improve the deposition of the tape adhesive in the irregularities of the adherends.
+During curing, the joints were heat-treated at an elevated temperature to accelerate and improve the deposition of the tape adhesive in the irregularities of the adherends.
 The curing was carried out in a climatic chamber SH-661 (Klimatest, Poland).

-The bonded joints were subsequently conditioned at $23\pm1^{\circ}$ C and relative humidity of $28\pm1\%$ for 24 hours, upon which time their quality was verified in visual inspection.
+The bonded joints were subsequently conditioned at 23 ± 1 °C and relative humidity of 28 ± 1 % for 24 hours, upon which time their quality was verified in visual inspection.
 Finally, the specimens were divided into two test batches that differed in terms of the thermal post-treatment.

-1.3.3 Thermal post-conditioning
+1.3.3 Thermal Post-Conditioning

-Prior to failure strength tests, the specimens from the first test group (RT) conditioning in room temperature, whereas in the second variant (TS) - the specimens were additionally subjecting using thermal shocks, carried out using a thermal shock chamber STE 11 (ESPEC, Klimatest, Poland).
-The test groups are described in Table 3 and Table 4.
+Prior to failure strength tests, the specimens from the first test group (RT) conditioning in room temperature, whereas for the second variant (TS) the specimens were additionally subjecting using thermal shocks, carried out using a thermal shock chamber STE 11 (ESPEC, Klimatest, Poland).
+The test groups are described in Tables 3 and 4.